Labeeb1234/omni_bot/README.md

 ## Lower Kinematics Controller (custom)

 ## simulation integration process
-- same as before just like in my previous setups for manipulators and mobile manipulators in Isaac-Sim
+- Same as before just like in my previous setups for manipulators and mobile manipulators in Isaac-Sim
 - Integration with ROS2,  this step is quite important for testing ROS2 stack on Isaac-Sim
-- While interfacing LiDAR from IsaacSim to ROS2 you may encounter an issue with the angle unit conversions.
+- While interfacing LiDAR from IsaacSim to ROS2 you may encounter an issue with the angle unit conversions (not present from IsaacSim 4.5.0 onwards as per ik).
 This issue may prevent you from doing SLAM (mainly) sometimes navigation too.
 The terminal msg indicating this issue is given below.

 ``` bash
 [async_slam_toolbox_node-3] LaserRangeScan contains 720 range readings, expected 14